 Trim is fairly transparent in its process.
 All corrections made are recorded and listed for you to see.
 You can freely access your entire history of transactions with Trim and see exactly where your money has been saved and how.

 All the data you share with Trim is secure and is not shared with any third parties.
 Rest assured, your finances are safe and secure with Trim.

 The team at Trim has also provided a detailed FAQ section with straightforward answers to most queries.

 - Free to Use: Signing up with Trim is absolutely free and grants you access to a host of other services available by Trim.
 Other value-added, paid services like Trim Concierge, Trim Simple Savings and Bill Negotiation are available but optional.

 - Extensive Support: Trim is compatible with over 15,000 financial institutions in the US.
-That’s around 98%, so you can expect your accounts to be compatible with Trim.
+That’s around 98%, so you can expect your financial accounts to be compatible with your Trim account.

 Disadvantages of Trim

-Our review of Trim wouldn't be complete without pointing out a few of it's downsides.
+Our Trim review wouldn’t be complete without pointing out a few of its downsides.

-- No App: Trim isn’t really an app.
-Users have to rely on having a Facebook account or an SMS app to make use of the service.
+- No Trim App: Trim doesn’t have a mobile app.
+Trim users have to rely on having a Facebook account or receiving SMS text messages to make use of the service.